chef/chef-web-docs/content/policyfile.md

 ### Environment Cookbooks

-Policyfile replaces the environment cookbook pattern that is often required by Berkshelf, along with a dependency solver and fetcher.
-That said, Policyfile does not replace all Berkshelf scenarios.
+Policyfile replaces the environment cookbook pattern that's often required by Berkshelf, along with a dependency solver and fetcher.
+That said, Policyfile doesn't replace all Berkshelf scenarios.

 ## Knife Commands